 Prevention of group B streptococcal early-onset disease in newborns: ACOG committee opinion, no. 797 [published correction appears in Obstet Gynecol.
 2020;135(4):978-979].
 Obstet Gynecol.
 2020;135(2):e51-e72.

 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.
-Group B strep: people at increased risk and how it spreads.
-[Last reviewed: May 2019; Accessed: Nov 2021]
+Group B strep: clinical overview.
+[Last reviewed: Oct 2022; Accessed: Jul 2023]

 Puopolo KM, Lynfield R, Cummings JJ, et al. Management of infants at risk for group B streptococcal disease [published correction appears in Pediatrics.
 2019;144(4)].
 Pediatrics.
 2019;144(2):e20191881.